 Bus Contracting Model (BCM)

-The Bus Contracting Model (BCM), is a contracting model for public bus services in Singapore.
+The Bus Contracting Model (BCM), formerly known as the Government Contracting Model (GCM), is a contracting model for public bus services in Singapore.

 The following parts will explain how the BCM works.
 Alternatively, they are summarised in this video by the Land Transport Authority (LTA).